elephantscale/es-training-new/machine-learning/slides/Unsupervised-Generic.md

  * Two ways to implement PCA

- * Compute the matrices using linear algebra
+ * Option 1 : Compute the matrices using linear algebra
      - Not very stable numerically
      - Errors build up
      - Large matrix size

- * Compute eigenvectors iteratively
+ * Option 2 : Compute eigenvectors iteratively
      - Almost as precise as above
      - But much faster

 Notes: